-In a research conducted by Washington University in St. Louis, researchers find that the discarded bone of a chicken leg, still etched with teeth marks from a dinner thousands of years ago, provides some of the oldest known physical evidence for the introduction of domesticated chickens to the continent of Africa.
+In a fascinating study conducted by Washington University in St. Louis, researchers have discovered some of the oldest physical evidence of domesticated chickens in Africa.

-Previous research based on representations of chickens on ceramics and paintings, plus bones from other archaeological sites, suggested that chickens were first introduced to Africa through North Africa, Egypt and the Nile Valley about 2,500 years ago.
+Previous studies suggested that chickens were introduced to Africa through North Africa, Egypt, and the Nile Valley around 2,500 years ago.

-Linguistic studies of ancient root words for chickens in African languages suggest multiple introductions of chickens to Africa following different routes: from North Africa through the Sahara to West Africa; and from the East African coast to Central Africa.
+Linguistic studies also indicate multiple introductions of chickens through different routes, such as from North Africa through the Sahara to West Africa and from the East African coast to Central Africa.

 Citation: Woldekiros HS, D’Andrea AC.
 (2016).
 Early Evidence for Domestic Chickens (Gallus gallus domesticus) in the Horn of Africa.
 International Journal of Osteoarchaeology, published online.
 DOI: 10.1002/oa.2540.